miki-saarna/restaurant-reservation-application/README.md

 8. Run `npm install` to install project dependencies
 9. Run `npm start` to start your client and server concurrently

+> Note: if you choose to install the application locally, a minor change may have to be made within `./back-end/src/utils/validators/reservationTimeValidator.js`.
+Due to a timezone issue when deploying the app to Vercel, you have have to comment out line 26 of the above-mentioned file and uncomment line 25.

 Please reach out for assitance if you are having trouble getting the server to properly run.

 ## API Paths